joseph-shinaberry/joseph-shinaberry.github.io/README.md

 ## Self Assesment
 >“The secret of getting ahead is getting started.
 The secret of getting started is breaking your complex overwhelming tasks into small manageable tasks and starting on the first one.” - Mark Twain

+Breaking down complex problems into modular and manageable blocks is what an experienced Software Developer such as myself, does on a daily basis.
+Throughout my journey through the Computer Science program at Southern New Hampshire University, I found that defining a solution for a complex problem was easily managed by breaking down the problem.
+For Example, a complex mathematical equation may not be solved by starting from left to right but by viewing the entire equation and following the proper order of operations.
+This is what one must do when creating a software solution, a typical novelist top-down approach is not applicable, and should be substituted for an agile and modular approach.

+The values that I bring to the table are two-fold the first being highly motivated in my field of technology, and the undeterred drive to grow with knowledge in the industry.
+With the tech industry moving into the future with ever nanosecond staying current on technology is a requirement for any experienced Software Developer.

 ## Code Review

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8OPQqoeDI14" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>